aeternity/protocol/serializations.md

 ```

-##### Channel off-chain update withdrawal
+###### Channel off-chain update withdrawal

-This is a internal off-chain balance decrement.
+This is an internal off-chain balance decrement.
 It is used by the
 `channel_withdraw_tx` internal representation.

 ```